oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

             -   Requires heuristic decision to select the correct Step for the Job.A Job has entity type and entity id associated with.
     -   Multiple Action Runner - describes multiple command invocations in a single API call.
 Each command will be reflected as a job.

+#### Requirements

-**Requirements** The requirements for feature are as follow:
+The requirements for feature are as follow (V2 refers to future version):
-# Providing a mechanism for tasks monitoring via UI (i.e - monitor task status, monitor tasks of given action, tasks of a given entity)
+# Provide a mechanism for tasks monitoring via UI (i.e - monitor task status, monitor tasks of given action, tasks of a given entity)

+1. Define a global correlation-id which spread cross-systems representing an action (Client--> Backend --> VDSM).
-1. Providing a mechanism for tasks management: stop task, stop all tasks of command, restart of failed command, setting priority for a task.
+2. Provide a mechanism for tasks management: cancel task, stop all tasks of command, restart of failed command, setting priority for a task.
 (V2)
-    -   The first version will include a default implementation for all commands and specific flow monitoring for the specific commands:
-        -   AddVdsCommand
-        -   MaintenanceNumberOfVds
-        -   RunVmCommand
-        -   StopVmCommand

-2. Defining a global correlation-id which spread cross-systems representing an action (Client--> Backend --> VDSM).
-3. Defining a task dependency/task chaining mechanism (Task B will not start before completion of Task A).(V2)
+3. Define a task dependency/task chaining mechanism (Task B will not start before completion of Task A).(V2)
-4. Providing a mechanism to invoke commands asynchronously.
+4. Provide a mechanism to invoke commands asynchronously.
 (V2)
-5. Defining a "best effort task" - The success of the parent command of this task will not be dependent on the result of a task).(V2)
+5. Define a "best effort task" - The success of the parent command of this task will not depend on the result of a task).(V2)
-6. Providing permission mechanism for the task management.(V2)
+6. Provide a permission mechanism for the task management.(V2)

-The feature will also contain some changes that are required internally for Backend development and to improve task management functionality and correctness of behavior:

-1. Changing serialization of task parameters to JSON - will ease on tasks flow debugging.
-2. Improving task recovery mechanism - in case JBoss restart (there might be a mismatch between last stored task info and the current task status in VDSM).
+\* The first version will include a default implementation for all commands and specific flow monitoring for the specific commands:

+\*# AddVdsCommand

+\*# MaintenanceNumberOfVds

+\*# RunVmCommand

+\*# StopVmCommand

 ### Backend